-- Upon the sale of a business to a new owner, the original owner shall file and publish a Statement of Abandonment.
+- If the business is sold, the original owner must file and publish a Statement of Abandonment.

-- Registrant(s) must provide physical residence address under the registrant information.
-P.O.
-Boxes are not acceptable.
+- Registrant(s) must provide a physical residence address under the registrant information.
+P.O. boxes are not acceptable.

-- New FBN statement filings, along with changes in the facts or original filings, must be published by the registrant in a newspaper of general circulation in the county in which the principal place of business is located.
-See List of Adjudicated Newspapers.
+- New FBN statement filings, along with changes to the facts or original filings, must be published by the registrant in a newspaper of general circulation in the county in which the principal place of business is located.
+See List of Adjudicated Newspapers for reference.

-- Business & Professions Code Section 14411 and 17900 are sources of information for filing an FBN statement.
+- Business & Professions Code Sections 14411 and 17900 are sources of information for filing an FBN statement.